 Students can choose the accelarated degree program if they would like to finish all the credits for graduation in less time than normal.
 Rice accepts transfer credits.
 The school accepts AP credit and IB credits.
 Many students like to take classes in the summer, to earn extra credits.
 However, Rice does not offer classes during the summer.

-Around 94% of students who started college at Rice complete all the credits required within six years.
+NOTE: Around 92% of students who start college at Rice finish the requirements for graduation within six years.

 Rice offers an orientation program before the start of fall classes to prepare new students for college life.